laserpilot/Installation_Up_4evr/README.md

 		- [ ] Disable Notification Center/Set Do Not Disturb to be 24hrs (Notification Center)

 - Booting into your software
-	- [ ] placeholder
+	- [ ] Use Login Items in _Users and Groups_ or use a Launch Agent
 - Keeping the software running at all times\
-	- [ ] placeholder
+	- [ ] Use a Launch Agent to start your app and have the OS keep it running
 - Rebooting automatically
-	- [ ] placeholder
+	- [ ] Use the "Schedule" button in _Energy Saver_ to schedule regular reboots
 - Remote access and logging
+	- [ ] Set up something to log in to the computer remotely (Logmein, Teamviewer, etc)
-	- [ ] placeholder
+	- [ ] Log various details about the computer and app
 - Testing
+	- [ ] Do several test boots and scenarios and monitor for the first week to make sure everything is functioning predictably
+- Other things
-	- [ ] placeholder
+	- [ ] Backup the drive you prepared and save it somewhere

 ## 2019 preface:
 This article was put together in 2012 as a personal guide for how to set up installation computers for professional creative technology installations, particularly for Mac computers.
 I needed something that put various tips in one space so that I could refer back to it when a new project came along.

-There was nothing like it at the time and it has become a cult reference guide for best practices for professionals and artists working with creative technology installations.
-The original version was very wordy and had some tips that end up being more distacting than useful, so I have gone through and stripped out sections and try to get to the point a bit more quickly.
+There was nothing like it at the time, and it seems like it has become a cult reference guide for best practices for professionals and artists working with creative technology installations.
+The original version was very wordy, confusing at points, and had some tips that end up being more distacting than useful, so I have gone through and stripped out sections and try to get to the point a bit more quickly.
 There are also some tips that I've found I use every time, and some that are seldom or never used these days - I have deleted some and relegated the rest to the appendix.

 ## Intro: